Another possible definition of efficiency is a system that works only when it is needed, and then does so in a particularly effective way.

 As far as the other 10% is concerned, we’re optimally prepared as the steering system is typically Porsche.
 It features a variable steering ratio and responds sensitively and directly at the same time as providing customary agility, a high level of comfort and precisely selected feedback from the road.
 Our definition of efficient.

-Power steering Plus, the comfort-enhancing power-steering system, is available as an option for the 911 Carrera models.
-At high speeds, the steering is as firm extreme precision while steering comfort remains as high.
+Power steering Plus, the comfort-enhancing power steering system, is available as an option for the 911 Carrera models.
+At high speeds, the steering is as firm as possible, ensuring maximum precision whilst steering comfort remains as high.
 At low speeds, the steering ratio of Power steering Plus adjusts for much easier manoeuvring and parking.